Next to Lead

 Yes, preference will be given to applicants who:

-- have 5-20 years of cumulative career experience.
+- have 5-15 years of cumulative career experience.

 - are actively engaged AIA members at the local, state, or national level.

-- Key dates and deadlines for the 2025-26 cohort:
+Key dates and deadlines for the 2026-27 cohort:

-- Applications open: June 2025
+- Applications open: July 2026

-- Applications close: August 2025
+- Applications close: August 7, 2026

-- Selections made and participants announced: August 2025
+- Selections made and participants announced: August 2026

-- Program kick-off (virtual): September 2025
+- Program kick-off (virtual): September 2026

-- Monthly virtual trainings: March 2026–June 2026
+- Monthly virtual trainings: September 2026–June 2027

 All applications will be screened by AIA staff to ensure the criteria for eligibility is met.
 Eligible candidates will then be reviewed by select AIA member jurors.
-The jury will conduct a blind review of applications.
+The jury will conduct a review of applications.
 The jury will deliberate, select, and notify the participants of the program.
 All applicants will be notified of their acceptance or denial.

 Applicants must submit: